Rodents like porcupines are usually easy prey to a range of predators.

 At the same time, it will shake its tail so that its thick, hollow quills produce a characteristic rattle.

 It will also stamp its feet to rattle the quills.

 If the attacker is undeterred by this display and persists to approach closer, it dashes backward at it, trying to ram quills into its paws or face.

 This reverse charge is most effective because the hindquarters are the most heavily armed and the quills are directed to the rear.

 If it succeeds with this tactic its quills pull out of their loose attachment to its skin.

 Scales on the quill tips lodge in the skin and if they break they stay in the target that is unable to pull them out.

 Their defense can fail against a determined predator that continues harassing the porcupine until it is exhausted.

 They stand little chance against more than one attacker because they can only keep its quills aimed at one of them at a time.

 This leaves its head vulnerable to attack by the other.

 In each group only one pair breed.

-A female initiates mating by backing to a male with her tail held up or to one side.
+A female initiate mating by backing to a male with her tail held up or to one side.

 The male mounts upright behind her, supporting himself with his paws gripping the tail for balance.

 After mating the male and female groom each other.

 These are one of the very few mammals that have sex on a frequent basis outside the female's fertile period.

 This is important for maintaining pair bonds and social organization within a group.